WeblateOrg/weblate/docs/config.rst

 CHECK_LIST
 ----------

-List of consistency checks to perform on translation.
+List of quality checks to perform on translation.

 .. seealso:: :ref:`checks`, :ref:`custom-checks`